apache/incubator-heron/README.md

 We are working to add support for [Mesosphere DC/OS](https://dcos.io/) and [Kubernetes](http://kubernetes.io/).
 We will continue to post updates as we progress.

+## Building in ubuntu 18.04 with bazel version 0.21.x
+Move the bazel.rc file living under tools to the root directory and rename it to .bazelrc

 ## License

 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0